Tim55667757/TKSBrokerAPI/README_EN.md

   --info, -i            Action: get information from broker server about
                         instrument by it's ticker or FIGI. `--ticker` key or `--figi` key must be defined!
+  --calendar [CALENDAR ...], -c [CALENDAR ...]
+                        Action: show bonds payment calendar as a table.
+                        Calendar build for one or more tickers or FIGIs, or for all bonds if only key present.
+If the `--output` key present then calendar saves to file, default:
+                        `calendar.md`.
+Also, created XLSX-file with bond
+                        payments calendar for further used by data scientists or stock analytics, `calendar.xlsx` by default.
+                        WARNING!
+This is too long operation if a lot of bonds requested from broker server.
   --price               Action: show actual price list for current instrument.
                         Also, you can use `--depth` key. `--ticker` key or `--figi` key must be defined!